ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

         disconnected spaces and performs there a bit better than the general implementation.

+-   **OUTPUT-GAS-HILBERT-SPACE-SIZE**<br>
+    *Optional keyword.* If a GAS calculation is performed, then output the sizes of the CAS and GAS Hilbert-Space sizes.
+    Note that, depending on the GAS specifications, this operation can be actually expensive, so it is not done by default.

 #### Hubbard model and UEG options

 -   **lattice \(type\) \(l_x\) \(l_y\) [\(l_Z\)]**<br>